-This agreement is made by and between Mitsubishi International PolymerTrade Corporation ("MIP"), a domestic concern, organized under the laws of the United States and doing business in the State of New Jersey, and the Office of Antiboycott Compliance, Bureau of Industry and Security, United States Department of Commerce ("BIS"), pursuant to Section 766.18(a) of the Export Administration Regulations (currently codified at 15 C.F.R.
-Parts 730-774 (2019)) (the "Regulations"), issued pursuant to the Export Administration Act of 1979, as amended (50 U.S.C. §§ 4601-4623 (Supp.
-III 2015)) (the "Act").
+U.S. Department of Commerce Bureau of Industry and Security Room 6622 14th Street and Constitution Avenue, N.W.
+Washington, D.C.
+20230 Attention: Christine Wheeler UNITED STATES OF AMERICA DEPARTMENT OF COMMERCE ) In the Matter of Case No. 19-07 Honeywell Middle East FZE (Dubai) SETTLEMENT AGREEMENT This agreement is made by and between Honeywell Middle East FZE (Dubai) ("Honeywell Middle East"), a controlled-in-fact foreign affiliate of Honeywell International Inc, a domestic concern, and the Office of Antiboycott Compliance, Bureau of Industry and Security, United States Department of Commerce ("BIS"), pursuant to Section 766.18(a) of the Export Administration Regulations (currently codified at 15 C.F.R.
+Parts 730-774 (2019)) (the "Regulations"). &lt;sup>1 The Regulations originally issued under the Export Administration Act of 1979, as amended, 50 U.S.C. §§ 4601-4623 (Supp.

-The Regulations originally issued under the Export Administration Act of 1979, as amended, 50 U.S.C.§§ 4601-4623 (Supp.
 III 2015) ("the EAA"), which lapsed on August 21, 2001.
 The President, through Executive Order 13,222 of August 17, 2001 (3 C.F.R., 2001 Comp.
-783 (2002)), which has been extended by successive Presidential Notices, the most recent of which was August 8, 2018 (83 Fed.
+783 (2002)), which has been extended by successive Presidential Notices, the most recent of which was August 14, 2019 (84 Fed.
 Reg.
-39871 (August 13, 2018)), continued the Regulations in effect under the International Emergency Economic Powers Act (50 U.S.C. §§ 1701, et seq.
+41881 (August 15, 2019)), continued the Regulations in full force and effect under the International Emergency Economic Powers Act (50 U.S.C. §§ 1701, et seq.
 (2012)) ("IEEPA").
 On August 13, 2018, the President signed into law the John S. McCain National Defense Authorization Act for Fiscal Year 2019, which includes the Export Control Reform Act of 2018, Title XVII, Subtitle B of Pub.
-L.115-232 ("ECRA").
+L. 115-232 ("ECRA").
 The Anti-Boycott Act of 2018, Title XVII, Subtitle B, Part II of Pub.
-L.115-232, is a subpart of ECRA.
+L. 115-232, is a subpart of ECRA.
 ECRA provides permanent authority for the Regulations.
-While Section 1766 of ECRA repeals the provisions of the EAA (except for three sections which are inapplicable here), Section 1768 of ECRA provides, in pertinent part, that all rules and regulation that were made or issued under the EAA, including as continued in effect pursuant to IEEPA, and were in effect as of the date of enactment of ECRA (August 13, 2018), shall continue in effect according to their terms until modified, superceded, set aside or revoked through action undertaken pursuant to the authority provided under ECRA.

-WHEREAS, MIP has voluntarily disclosed information concerning certain of its transactions to BIS; and

-WHEREAS, BIS has notified MIP of its intention to initiate an administrative proceeding against MIP pursuant to the Act and the Regulations by issuing the Proposed Charging Letter dated 3 December 2018, a copy of which is attached hereto and incorporated herein by this reference; and

-WHEREAS, MIP has reviewed the Proposed Charging Letter and is aware of the allegations against it and the administrative sanctions which could be imposed against it if the allegations are found to be true; MIP fully understands the terms of this Settlement Agreement, and enters into this Settlement Agreement voluntarily and with full knowledge of its rights; and MIP states that no promises or representations have been made to it other than the agreements and considerations herein expressed; and

-WHEREAS, MIP neither admits nor denies the truth of the allegations, but wishes to settle and dispose of the allegations made in the Proposed Charging Letter by entering into this Settlement Agreement; and

-WHEREAS, MIP agrees to be bound by the appropriate Order ("Order") when entered;

-NOW, THEREFORE, MIP and BIS agree as follows:
+While Section 1766 of ECRA repeals the provisions of the EAA (except for three sections which are inapplicable here), Section 1768 of ECRA provides, in pertinent part, that all rules and regulations that were made or issued under the EAA, including as continued in effect pursuant to IEEPA, and were in effect as of ECRA's date of enactment (August 13, 2018), shall continue in effect according to their terms until modified, superseded, set aside, or revoked through action undertaken pursuant to the authority provided under ECRA.
+WHEREAS, Honeywell Middle East has voluntarily disclosed information concerning certain of its transactions to BIS; and WHEREAS, BIS has notified Honeywell Middle East of its intention to initiate an administrative proceeding against Honeywell Middle East pursuant to the Regulations by issuing the Proposed Charging Letter dated 30 August 2019, a copy of which is attached hereto and incorporated herein by this reference; and WHEREAS, Honeywell Middle East has reviewed the Proposed Charging Letter and is aware of the allegations against it and the administrative sanctions which could be imposed against it if the allegations are found to be true; Honeywell Middle East fully understands the terms of this Settlement Agreement, and enters into this Settlement Agreement voluntarily and with full knowledge of its rights; and Honeywell Middle East states that no promises or representations have been made to it other than the agreements and considerations herein expressed; and WHEREAS, Honeywell Middle East neither admits nor denies the truth of the allegations, but wishes to settle and dispose of the allegations made in the Proposed Charging Letter by entering into this Settlement Agreement; and WHEREAS, Honeywell Middle East agrees to be bound by the appropriate Order ("Order") when entered; NOW, THEREFORE, Honeywell Middle East and BIS agree as follows: